top of page

 As you may be aware, English native speakers really love creating nouns from verbs and verbs from nouns (a practice called nouning and verbing) and the English language is full of these linguistic creations.
 'Let up' is no exception to this and can also be used as a noun.
 The meaning is exactly the same, however we need to add the word "in" when we want to talk about the thing that we want to stop or reduce in intensity.

 There has been no let-up in the rain today!
-INTENDED MEANING: It has been raining heavily all day.

 As soon as there is a let-up in the storm, we will go to the shop.
-INTENDED MEANING: Once the storm starts to ease, we will go to the shop.

-MEANING 3: To stop doing something (idiomatic)
+MEANING 3: To stop doing something

 CEFR Language Level